 Look for zinc carnosine dosages of 75mg 2x/day or follow healthcare provider recommendations when repairing the gut.
 I use Zinc Carnosine Integrative Therapeutics.
-I like to further balance the elemental zinc content with 1 capsule 2mg copper from Pure Encapsulations Copper Glycinate to support the 15mg:1mg ratio.
+I like to further balance the elemental zinc content with 1 capsule of 2mg copper from Pure Encapsulations Copper Glycinate to support the 15mg:1mg ratio.

-If I want to supplement zinc for general purposes of immunity, healing, bone health, brain health, and more, or for more affordability compared to zinc carnosine, I use Zinc Copper Balance by Doctor Alex Supplements
+If I want to supplement zinc for general purposes of immunity, healing, bone health, brain health, and more, or for more affordability compared to zinc carnosine, I use Zinc Copper Balance by Doctor Alex Supplements.

 Want more details tips?
 Check out my complete 20-page mucosal repair guide.